- cefalexin monohydrate

 Pharmacotherapeutic group: Antibacterials for systemic use, first-generation cephalosporins, ATC code: J01DB01.

-In-vitro tests demonstrate that the Cephalosporins are bactericidal because of their inhibition of cell-wall synthesis.
+In vitro tests demonstrate that cephalosporins are bactericidal because of their inhibition of cell-wall synthesis.

 Cefalexin is active against the following organisms in vitro: